CrossRef/event-data-twitter-agent-retired/README.md

     lein with-profile dev run daily

+### Lagotto push

+Push data to Lagotto.
+This should be run all the time.

+    lein with-profile dev run push

+### Monitor

+Monitoring and heartbeat server.
+This should be run all the time.

+    lein with-profile dev run monitor

 ## Plumbing

 Redis is used for short-term storage.
 Every day logs are flushed out to S3 storage.
 Lists named `queue` are pushed and popped and used as a queue, which should be remain a sensible size.
 Lists named `log` are accumulated over the course of a day and then uploaded to S3 then deleted.